thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 ```
 git clone https://github.com/ashwinraj-in/Kiwi.git
 ```
 MsApp directory contains the .msapp file of the application.
 Unpack the .msapp file of the latest stable release using the Power Apps Source File Pack and Unpack Utility.
 This is similar to the Solution Packager for Microsoft Dataverse.
-To install this tool to your system, clone the microsoft/PowerApps-Language-Tooling to your local computer:
+To install this tool to your system, clone the microsoft/PowerApps-Language-Tooling to your local computer system:
 ```
 git clone https://github.com/microsoft/PowerApps-Language-Tooling.git
 ```